-The MA shall compensate the costs and pay interim payment instalment (based on cost reimbursement) for each six month period of implementation of the project after approval of the 6-monthly Interim Reports.
-Together with the 6-monthly consolidated Interim Report the Lead beneficiary may submit the Request for interim payment instalment (based on cost reimbursement).
+The MA shall compensate the costs and pay the interim payment instalment (based on cost reimbursement) for first period of implementation of the project after approval of the 4-month interim report.
+Together with the 4-month consolidated interim report the lead beneficiary may submit the request for interim payment instalment (based on cost reimbursement).

-Interim payments (based on cost reimbursement) may not exceed 80% of the grant costs as referred to in the Article 4 of the Grant Contract.
-The MA will pay the final balance within 45 days following the approval of the Final Report.
+Interim payments (based on cost reimbursement) may not exceed 80% of the grant costs as referred to in the article 4 of the grant contract.
+The MA will pay the final balance within 45 days following the approval of the final report.